 Open to all students in the Doctorate program.
+Open to all students in the Masters program.

 COURSE OUTLINE

 - I. Definition of Healing

 - II.
 Definition of Environment

 - A. External

 - B. Internal

 - III.
 Consciousness and Intentionality

 - IV.
 Environmental Assessment

 - V. Creating Environments That Heal

 - VI.
 Course Summary